DragzalFR/fight-and-rip/README.md

 Code done for an online AI contest on CodinGame.

 "LigueOr" is the file submitted at the end of the contest.
-Other files contains the same code but with more readable separation.
+Others files contains the same code but with more readable separation.

 # Result
 8 on 71 participant from Japan.